bn-l/bn-l-site-blog-pages/src/content/posts/23-01-23-Opaque-errors-dotnet.md

 ---
-title: Various opaque errors encountered when working in Visual Studio using the dotnet framework"
+title: "Various opaque errors encountered when working in Visual Studio using the dotnet framework"
 description: "I encoutered this errror when testing a .NET 6 app in VSCode and found a solution"
 date: 23-01-23
 draft: false